To find out more on Dr. Scott Jones.

 - The opportunity to develop a major discipline area thesis or project during senior year

-- Honors Stole Ceremony as part of HI banquet during spring semester of senior year
+- Honors Stole Ceremony as part of HI banquet during the spring semester of senior year

 - Recognition of Honors Institute participation at the commencement ceremony